We provide links to partner projects in the Strategic Research Programme and beyond.

 - SCAF pump priming – I Farmer: Narratives about Self, Land and the Future of Farming Farmers are increasingly required to deliver public goods beyond the production of agricultural commodities.
 This pilot project characterises how farmers describe their identity and how this influences their decision making.

-- H SCAF Pump-priming -- Hortisuite market gardens
+- SCAF Pump-priming -- Hortisuite market gardens